 My first exposure to meditation was through Meher Baba.
-Interestingly enough, in the book Dimensions Beyond the Known, Osho says that Meher Baba and he had used the same meditation technique.
-It had been seven years earlier, while selling Kansas City Free Press newspapers on a street corner in the Country Club Plaza that I had been introduced to Meher Baba.
+Interestingly enough, in the book Dimensions Beyond the Known, Osho says Meher Baba and he had used the same meditation technique.
+It had been seven years earlier, while selling Kansas City Free Press newspapers on a street corner on the Country Club Plaza, that I had been introduced to Meher Baba.
 An older fellow named Charlie walked up to me and started telling me about him.
-We walked over to a coffee shop and I learned about this modern day Master who was from Poona, India and who had dropped his body six months earlier.
+We walked over to a coffee shop and I learned about this modern-day Master who was from Poona, India, and who had dropped his body six months earlier.

-While staying at the Sunder Lodge I met a beautiful German sannyasin named Gatha and we established a nice connection.
-After being in Poona for some time she asked me how I was feeling.
+While staying at the Sunder Lodge, I met a beautiful German sannyasin named Gatha and we established a nice connection.
+After being in Poona for some time, she asked me how I was feeling.
 I remember telling her, “I’m more in love than I have ever been in my life.”
-I felt that I was swimming in love.
-When I told her of my meeting with Arup she suggested that I go with her and see Laksmi who was a friend of hers and also Arup’s boss.
-Because Enlightenment day was nearing, the soonest I could get an appointment for a Sannyas Darshan was March 28th exactly one week after the celebration day of March 21st.
+I felt I was swimming in love.
+When I told her of my meeting with Arup, she suggested I go with her and see Laxmi who was a friend of hers and also Arup’s boss.
+Because Enlightenment Day was nearing, the soonest I could get an appointment for a Sannyas Darshan was March 28th, exactly one week after Osho’s Enlightenment Day celebration on March 21st.

-On the day of the celebration of Bhagwan’s Enlightenment I was aware of the anticipation of the unknown.
-I had only seen Osho in discourse and had not had a darshan (a meeting with him with only a small group present) so I really did not know what to expect but there was a heightened energy around.
+On the day of the celebration of Osho’s Enlightenment I was aware of the anticipation of the unknown.
+I had only seen Osho in discourse and had not had a darshan (a face-to-face meeting with him with only a small group present) so I really did not know what to expect but could feel a heightened energy around.
 I also remember consciously taking myself inwards.
 I wanted to be as present as possible for that first meeting.
-I spent the day not meditating but “being” meditation.
-I was aware of all the emotions, thoughts, and even body sensations that were visiting but I stayed anchored in that heart space where one is just Being.
+I spent the entire day not meditating but “being” meditation.
+I was aware of all the emotions, thoughts, and even body sensations that were visiting but I stayed anchored in that heart space where one is just being.

 “Love is the opening door